 The environment and actions of caregivers must be such that the livestock is protected from fear and distress by ensuring conditions and treatment to avoid mental suffering.

-If you have a question about the SPCA Blue Tick® Accreditation Scheme, please don't hesitate to
+If you have a question about the SPCA Blue Tick® accreditation, please don't hesitate to

 for more information.
 Have a look at some of our more frequently asked questions to see if your query has already been answered.